lsst-sqre/sqr-006/index.rst

 API resources
 -------------

-As a RESTful application, ``ltd-keeper`` makes resources available through URL endpoints that can be acted upon with HTTP methods.
+As a RESTful application, LTD Keeper makes resources available through URL endpoints that can be acted upon with HTTP methods.
-The main resources are Products, Builds, and Editions.
+The main resources are Products_, Builds_, and Editions_.

 .. _ltd-keeper-products:

 Products
 ^^^^^^^^

-Products, ``/products/`` are the root resource.
+Products_ (``/products/``) are the root resource.
 A product corresponds to a software project (such as ``lsst_apps`` or Qserv) or a pure documentation project, such as a technical note or design document.
 Each product is served from its own subdomain of ``lsst.io``.